One of our favorite things to do as a family is go for drives.

 I yelled to Mr. Nielson, hoping he'd hear my cries as we fled away,

 All five of us ran as fast as we could in the tall grass with lightning bugs

 Mr. Nielson had the car on and ready for action.

-We jumped in the car out of breath and Mr. Nielson skidded away.
+We jumped in the car, breathless, and Mr. Nielson skidded away.